Moddable-OpenSource/moddable/documentation/tools/tools.md

 - `deploy`: deploys a previously built app without rebuilding
 - `xsbug`: connect the xsbug debugger to a previously-deployed app
 - `all`: performs all steps (This is the default value, when the `-t` flag is omitted)

+<a id="mcrun"></a>
+## mcrun
+**mcrun** is a command line tool to build [mods](../xs/mods.md), scripts that users can install on their IoT products to add new features and change existing behaviors.
+The inputs to build a mod are JavaScript modules, assets data, and configuration.
+These are specified in a manifest.
+The output is an XS archive file (`.xsa` extension) containing JavaScript byte code and resource data.

+The command line arguments to `mcrun` are nearly identical to those for `mcconfig`.
+There are a few differences differences between `mcrun` and `mcconfig`;

+- the manifest used by `mcrun` must not reference any files which build to native code (e.g. `.c` or `.cpp` files) as a mod may only contain JavaScript
+- `mcrun` does not support the `-t` option
+- config propertiese are available from the `mod/config` module instead of `mc/config`

 <a id="mcrez"></a>
 ## mcrez